Ria-K912/QMLHEP/README.md

 # QML-HEP GSoC 2025 Tasks

 ## Overview
-This repository contains my completed evaluation tasks for the QML-HEP GSoC 2025 selection process.
-The tasks are designed to assess my proficiency in quantum computing, classical and quantum machine learning, and high-energy physics applications.
-Below is a summary of the completed tasks.
+This repository contains my completed evaluation tasks for the QML-HEP GSoC 2025 selection process.Below is a summary of the completed tasks.

 ## Completed Tasks
 I have completed the following tasks from the QML-HEP evaluation list: